purelyKai/Student-Record-Management-System/README.md

 # CS361-Scrum-Lords
-Kai Black, Rooney Ferguson, Paige Douglas, Abdulelah Alanazi, Payton Carter
+Kai Black, Paige Douglas, Payton Carter

 This project is a Student Record Management System desktop application using the ElectronJS framework with a Node.js runtime environment.